gradosevic/bet-360/README.md

 # Bet 360
-This is a sample Laravel project that has Laravel API consumed by a client made with Vue.js
+This is a sample Laravel project with Laravel API consumed by a client made with Vue.js
 # Installation

 Copy **.env.example** to **.env** and update (at least) **APP_URL** and **DB_*** with your own values.
 The API can be consumed by any other REST clients.